sverweij/dependency-cruiser/doc/rules-reference.md

 probably aren't on disk).
 For this one too: leave out if you don't care either way.

-### ownFolder
-> The ownFolder attribute is **deprecated**.
-Use the much more group flexible
-> (and straightforward) regular expression grouping feature in stead - see
-> 'group matching' below for an explanation.

-Whether or not to match modules in the same folder as matched with 'from'.

 ## dependencyTypes
 You might have spent some time wondering why something works on your machine, but not on other's.
 Only to discover you _did_ install a dependency, but